Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Ecommerce stores: Launch product promotions, track sales impact, and plug into Shopify, WooCommerce, or BigCommerce easily;

 • Small retailers.
-Manage basic campaigns, abandoned carts, and re-engagement flows without heavy tech resources;
+Manage basic campaigns, abandoned carts, and re-engagement flows without heavy tech resources such as retail email marketing software;

 • Early-stage D2C brands.
 Use templates and basic automations to establish a consistent, professional presence.